 There is also a large portion of them who have zero experience with running a business, or who have the necessary skills for making it successful, like marketing, promotion, leading a team, bookkeeping, and many other skills.

 This is a recipe for a scenario wherein a lot of mistakes can be made—sometimes, very costly mistakes.
 If you’re starting a business, then do yourself a favor and take a few minutes to look over these very common mistakes that new owners make.

 There’s no need to feel bad about it when you make a mistake such as the ones we’re going to cite here because we all learn as we go.
 You might just be able to avoid setbacks and cultivate success for your company much faster with the following advice.

 1. Skipping Market Research

-Market research for a new business that you plan to create, an absolutely essential stage of the planning process, is kind of like a huge load of homework that you need to do to confirm a lot of things, including whether or not your business model is viable.
-You will find out something very interesting information in the process, though, such as what kind of people live in your area, what products are performing the best for your market, and how much customers are willing to spend for what you plan to sell.
+Market research for a new business is an absolute essential stage of the planning process & is kind of like a huge pile of homework that you need to complete to affirm many things.
+One of which is confirming whether or not your business model is viable.
+You will find out some very interesting info in the process, though, such as what kind of people live in your area, what products are performing the best for your market, and how much customers are willing to pay for what you plan to sell.

-At the bare minimum, you would at least have to see if anyone else has ever tried your idea before because looking into your competitors is an extremely valuable part of the research.
-Just because your friends and family all tell you that you have an awesome idea and that they would buy it, that doesn’t nearly guarantee that it’s going to be successful.
+At the bare minimum, you should at least see if anyone else has ever tried your idea before because looking into your competitors is an extremely valuable part of the research.
+Just because your friends & family all tell you that you have an awesome idea and that they would buy it, doesn’t guarantee it’s going to be successful.